In this post I will describe 27 of the most amazing and unique things to do on Madeira island, Portugal.

 3. Barbeito Madeira

-Immerse yourself in the vibrant culture of Madeira by participating in one of its traditional festivals, such as the Festa dos Santos Populares, celebrated with great fervour every year on June 13th.
-This lively event pays homage to the island’s patron saints, Santo António, São João, and São Pedro, and it’s a celebration of music, dance, and local cuisine.
+Immerse yourself in the vibrant culture of Madeira by participating in one of its traditional festivals, such as the Festa dos Santos Populares, celebrated every year on June 13th.
+This lively event pays homage to the island’s patron saints, Santo António, São João, and São Pedro.
+It’s a celebration of music, dance, and local cuisine.

 Processions